hoelsner/product-database/README.md

 ### Server setup

 You can also setup the web service on a server.
 Please note, that this Django application must be the only application that's running on the server.
 It is tested with Ubuntu Version 14.04.
-Within the build-tools directory, you can find a template to stage the web service on a machine (folder stage_template).
+In the `build-tools` directory, you find a template to stage the web service on a machine (folder `stage_template`).
 It will execute an Ansible playbook on the given server IPs from the custom Ansible inventory file within the same directory.

-### default users

-The staging script will create two users by default: one "admin" user with the password "admin", which can be used for administration tasks and one "api" user with the password "api" for write actions on the REST API.
-Any read action is permitted without authentication.

 ## detailed explanation of the build script